nhcarrigan/general-documentation/docs/discord-rpc/usage.md

 Click the `Add Image(s)` button to upload an image.
 Select your image - Discord will upload it and you will be able to set the name of that asset. **This name is what you give to the `activityImages` value in the code.** Select `Save Changes` when you are done.

+> [!NOTE]
+>
-> NOTE: The asset can take up to a couple of hours to be live and available in your RPC.
+> The asset can take up to a couple of hours to be live and available in your RPC.
 If you refresh the developer portal page and the asset is not there, it has not finished processing yet.

 ## Other Tweaks